Ishaan-vohra/Ishaan-vohra.github.io/_pages/about.md

 I'm an MIT undergraduate researcher at [CSAIL](https://www.csail.mit.edu/), advised by Prof. [Daniela Rus](https://danielarus.csail.mit.edu/) and Prof. [Antonio Torralba](https://groups.csail.mit.edu/vision/torralbalab/).
 My research lies at the intersection of robotics and machine learning, focusing on VLA fine-tuning in simulation and multimodal world models.

 I also lead the MIT Undergraduate Robotics Reading Group and serve as Vice President of the MIT Sloan Robotics Club.
-Outside robotics, I produce electronic music and play on the MIT badminton team; I also enjoy squash, skiing, and table tennis.
+Outside robotics, I enjoy producing electronic music, playing racket sports, and skiing.

 Feel free to reach me at <ishaanklv@gmail.com> or <ivohra@mit.edu>.